-Due to COVID restrictions on groups, we are currently not booking any private events and do not have private space to reserve on the farm.
+We are currently not booking any private events and do not have private space to reserve on the farm.
 Questions about this policy can be directed to [email protected].

 We are committed to making the farm experience safe and comfortable for all and ask that everyone continue to follow the rules and be respectful of each other.